2011 WISCONSIN ACT

 (h) The greater risk of collision, injury, or death in treed areas, in areas where competitions are held, and in areas where freestyling is allowed.

-(3) Duties of ski area operators; signage; notice. (a) Notice on tickets required.
 Each ski area operator shall print on each ticket or season pass that it issues to participants in snow sports the following warning:

 "WARNING: Under Wisconsin law, each participant in a snow sport assumes the risk of injury or death to person or injury to property resulting from the conditions and risks that are considered to be inherent in a snow sport, has a number of duties that must be met while engaging in a snow sport, and is subject to limitations on the ability to recover damages from a ski area operator for injuries or death to a person or to property.
 A complete copy of this law is available for review at the main site where tickets to this ski area are sold."

-(b) Signs required; generally.
 Each ski area operator shall post and maintain a sign that is at least 10 square feet in size at or near each of the sites where tickets to the ski area are sold, at or near each of the entrances or lift loading areas for areas that are open to snow sports, and at or near each area open to sledding or tubing which is not served by a lift.
 The sign shall contain the following warning:

 "WARNING — ASSUMPTION OF RISKS: Under Wisconsin law, each participant in a snow sport is considered to have accepted and to have knowledge of the risk of injury or death to person or injury to property that may result.
 Under Wisconsin law, each participant in a snow sport has the duty to take the precautions that are necessary to avoid injury or death to person or injury to property.
 Wisconsin law sets forth certain other limitations on the liability of ski area operators for injuries or death to person or injury to property.
 A complete copy of this law is available for review at the main site where tickets to this ski area are sold."

-(c) Copies of law.
 Each ski area operator shall post and maintain a current copy of all of the provisions of this section at the main site where tickets to the ski area are sold and shall make a copy of it for any individual upon request.

-(d) Signs required; skiing or sledding areas.
 In addition to the sign required under par. (b), each ski area operator shall post and maintain a sign that is at least 10 square feet in size at or near each entrance to a loading area of a lift that serves areas open to skiing or sledding.
 The sign shall contain the following warning:

 "WARNING — DUTIES OF INDIVIDUALS ENGAGED IN SKIING OR SLEDDING: Under Wisconsin law, each individual engaged in skiing or sledding has a duty to do all of the following: